jakewarrenblack/learning-react-typescript-tailwind/learning-react.md

 }
 ```

 Above will work fine, because of type inference.
-We passed as tring to useState, so TS will know it's a string.
+We passed a string to useState, so TS will know it's a string.

 ```ts
 const App = () => {